AntonioGarosi/One-Thing/log.md

 ### 00:19
 Compo submission is a couple hours from now.
 I think I nailed 1/5th-1/4th of the tasks I needed to do for crafting my whole vision.

+## 23:33
+It was a day full of job-related work, so no progress even for the jam submission, which is a bit lame.
+But during the day I was often thinking about how to change that manager, how to fine-tune that parses, how to coordinate those events and so on.
+All day I was thinking about getting back to code One Thing.
+And now I can.
+Ludum Dare might be over, but not my will to continue.